domsq/project-driving-safely-game/README.md

 ## Testing

 -	A new driver is looking to test their road safety knowledge<br><br>
-The user will land on the intro message which explains what the app is about:<br>
+The user will land on the intro message which explains what the game is about:<br>
 ![Image of intro message](https://raw.githubusercontent.com/domsq/project-driving-safely-game/main/screenshots/intro_message.JPG)<br>
 Once they've entered a name, they'll move onto the scenarios to play through:<br>
 ![Image of a scenario](https://raw.githubusercontent.com/domsq/project-driving-safely-game/main/screenshots/scenario.JPG)<br><br>